TransistorFM/podcastindustry.org/README.md

 - Extrapolation based on the number of paid hosting users[^8]

 Rationale:
 Some podcasters mentioned using transcription services.
-We assumed 15% of paid hosting users use these services at an average of $10 per episode, monthly:
+We assumed 15% of paid hosting users use these services at an average of $10 per episode monthly:

 155,190 * $10 * 12 months = $18,622,800